-All materials provided.
 You are also welcome to bring any favourite natural materials you have collected elsewhere.
+All other materials provided.
 No previous making experience necessary.

 Please bring lunch to share and a flask of something warm to drink.
-We will have a fire to sit and make around.
-I will also have my campervan to take refuge in if necessary and to make warm drinks and heat food in.
+We will create a fire to sit around for the sharing and making and I will have my campervan/ a tent for refuge if needed.
 Please layer up in warm, waterproof clothing.

 Time 11am – 4.30pm